SeldonIO/seldon-core/examples/cicd-argocd/README.md

 ./argocd/argocd-app-create

 # get browser login details, and use to login
+# if minikube see argocd-cmd-line-login comment
 ./argocd/get-argocd-browser-login
 ```
 * Create Github Webhooks
 ```
 # For CI, add webhook to "cicd-demo-model-source-files" repo
 # get the webhook details to use
+# For this public hosting of Jenkins is necessary.
+Skip if using minikube.
+# Registering the hook manually via github UI
 ./jenkins/get-jenkins-github-webhook-details

 # For CD, add webhook to "cicd-demo-k8s-manifest-files" repo